 Background

-The way water services are delivered in New Zealand is changing and we want to know what you think is the best way forward.
+The way water services are delivered in New Zealand is changing.

 Our water networks face major challenges, including leaks, ageing infrastructure, and summer water shortages.
 Our wastewater plants sometimes fail to meet quality standards and many waterways remain in poor condition.